eaglesky/CodingPractices/AlgorithmsReview.md

   - [Lintcode] Minimum Adjustment Cost(Algorithm*).
   - [Leetcode] Unique Binary Search Trees.
   - [InterviewBit] Longest Arithmetic Progression, general case(Algorithm** and implementation*).
 Need to clarify if the order of the arithmetic progression is the same as the given sequence.
 In this question they must be the same -- no reordering allowed.
+  - [GeeksForGeeks] Longest Arithmetic Progression, sorted array(Algorithm**).
+The recursive relation is hard to come up with.
+Remember the two pointer logic and how to prove the correctness(very useful!).
 * Multiple sequence problems.
 Usually need to use length representation.
   - [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
   - [Leetcode] Interleaving String(Algorithm*).